 Directions: From Julian, go north from town on Farmer Road about 2.2 miles.
 Turn right on Wynola Road for about 100 yards, then turn left, back onto the continuation of Farmer Road.
 Proceed 100 yards more and park on the shoulder of the paved road by the preserve sign on the right.

-Tips for Heading Out to Best San Diego Hikes
+Tips for Heading Out to the Best San Diego Hikes

-Wherever you plant to hike, it is always a good idea to check for trail closures due to weather and trail rehabilitation.
+Wherever you plan to hike, it is always a good idea to check for trail closures due to weather and trail rehabilitation.